stephomi/nomadsculpt.com/manual/docs/symmetry.md

 ---

-You can use symmetry to mirror sculpting operation from on side to the another.
+You can use symmetry to mirror sculpting operations from one side to the other.

 The option to enable/disable the symmetry can also be found on the left quick panel (*"Sym"*).